miksansegundo/Learn21/README.md

 ### Build

-Builds a distribution version in the *build* directory
+Builds a distribution version in the *public* directory

     npm run build

 ### Deploy

-Deploy a distribution version in the http://irespond.surge.sh domain
+Deploy a distribution version in the http://learn21.surge.sh domain

     npm run deploy